BrXM AI Content Assistant developer guide

 • The assistant is only available in the content perspective; other perspectives are not supported.

-• Document-level operations may require manual import of generated content via the Content API.
+• Document-level operations may require manual import of generated content by user.

 Important: Incubating Features